foabw/foabw.github.io/events.md

 ![owl](uploads/2018/03/KIMS-PHOTO-14-640x427.jpg)

-## Events and Work through the winter
+## Events and Work throughout the year

 ### Conservation

-The Conservation Volunteers meet at 10.00 a.m on the 1st and 3rd Saturday of each month in the Winter for 2 -3 hours (October – March)   From April, the Summer schedule is in place (check Summer Schedule Poster when applicable).
+The Conservation Volunteers meet at 10.00 a.m on the 3rd Saturday of each month throughout the year, for 2 -3 hours.

-The meeting place is at the Thatched Cottage in Bolnore Village for both days.
+The meeting place is at the Thatched Cottage in Bolnore Village.
 It is conveniently close to our new tool store.
 If you live outside Bolnore Village, the Thatched Cottage is accessible via the Bridleway from Ashenground Railway Bridge.
 The meeting place is where Renfields crosses the Bridleway.

-Not all the work involves coppicing –we are also busy mowing the grassy places, and cutting back path edges.
-Litter picking and other light work for the less fit is also an important element.
+Not all the work involves coppicing – we are also busy mowing the grassy places, and cutting back path edges, or litter picking and other light work if you prefer, as any help is appreciated.
 All tools are provided.

-You don’t need experience –training will be given.
+You don’t need experience – training will be given.
 Please wear stout footwear.

 Members and non-members are welcome, but under 18s and vulnerable adults must be accompanied by a responsible adult, who will be responsible for them throughout.